 A site oriented to a religious perspective of blends of the four temperaments.

 This is a good place to face the real problem with test based results as a means to gain self knowledge.
 All self-report tests have the same problem whatever their claims to reliability or validity.
 They all lack a benchmark.
 They lack a standard or point of reference.
-At the present time somatotype is the best candidate we have for explaining personality because it is actually measuring something physical.
+At the present time somatotype is the best scientific candidate we have for explaining personality because it is actually measuring something physical.
 Whatever you want to say about Sheldon he brought the connection between mind and body into the realm of serious scientific research.
 The “testers” who play around with their ethereal adjectival dimensions have yet to come up with a universal explanation of what makes up personality.
 The influence of body-type may be diminished or augmented by the environment but it is a persistent force.
 It is also a biological force that can be understood objectively or non-verbally because it can be physically pointed to much as you would point to other physical phenomena.

 This doesn’t mean that psychological testing is of no use.
-The results of the many tests need to be viewed as a combination of several viewpoints; what you feel you need or want, what you believe is your current situation, what behavior you feel is unimportant at the moment, and what you need to avoid to survive.
+The results of the many tests need to be viewed as a combination of several viewpoints; what a person feels or believes they they need or want, what they believe is their current situation, the behavior they feel is unimportant at the moment, and their beliefs about what they need to avoid in order to survive.
 At any point in time we are making adjustments that could affect the outcome of how we self report on a test.

 Once you know the hierarchy of your body systems based on body-type you can than look at the area that matches your test results and compare how close it comes to your natural temperament.
 From there you can figure out the forces that are pushing you out of the zone of your natural core.
 The further away your test results are from your natural zone the more serious the problem.